Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Abstract

-The purpose of the present paper is to analyze the global dynamical properties of this transformation.
-Under natural regularity and nondegeneracy assumptions on the thickness function, we prove that every trajectory of the return map converges to a critical point of \(d\).
-The proof combines the first-order expansion of the return map, a Lyapunov dissipation estimate for the energy
+The purpose of the present paper is to analyze the global asymptotic properties of this transformation under sharp, explicit geometric conditions linking the thickness, the principal curvatures of both boundaries, the intrinsic Riemannian gradient of the thickness, and the eigenvalues of its covariant Hessian.
+We prove that, under a dominant curvature condition (Hypothesis (A5)) together with a gradient descent stability condition (Hypothesis (A6)), every discrete orbit sequence of the return map converges asymptotically to a unique critical point of the thickness function.
+The proof combines: \begin{itemize} \item the first-order expansion of the return map obtained in \cite{barkatou2026return}, which establishes the leading gradient descent mechanism; \item a refined Lyapunov dissipation estimate with explicit, geometry-dependent constants, ensuring a strict energy decrease on the compact manifold away from the critical set; \item a topological compactness and isolation argument based on the finiteness of the critical set of a Morse function on a compact hypersurface, combined with a vanishing step-size property ($\|c_{k+1}-c_k\| \to 0$). \end{itemize}